 I looked at the money side of it.

-That's a god.
+That's my god.

-When we come back, we'll get a preview when we get back about uh Peter Schweitzer's new book, which is out soon.
+When we come back, we'll get a preview when we get back about Peter Schweitzer's new book, which is out soon.

 It's called Secret Empires.

-As we continue, Peter Schweitzer is with us, author of the best-selling book, Clinton Cash.
+And as we continue, Peter Schweitzer is with us, author of the best-selling book, Clinton Cash.

-Uh so you have a new book coming out in a couple of weeks.
+So you have a new book coming out in a couple of weeks.

-It's called Secret Empires, How the American Political Class Hides Corruption and Enriches Family and Friends.
+It's called Secret Empires: How the American Political Class Hides Corruption and Enriches Family and Friends.

 And on the cover, you got a picture of Barack Obama, Joe Biden, John Kerry, Mitch McConnell, and Jared Kushner.

-Um give us give us a something here.
+Give us something here.

 I know it's embargoed.

-I have the only copy apparently.
+I have the only copy, apparently.

-Uh so if it gets out, you'll know it's me.
+So if it gets out, you'll know it's me.

 That's a good way.